jploch/PageGridBlocks/README.md

 # PAGEGRID Blocks
-This module installs templates and fields for PAEGRID blocks.
-PAEGRID is a friendly pagebuilder for ProcessWire.
+This module installs templates and fields for PAGEGRID blocks.
+PAGEGRID is a friendly pagebuilder for ProcessWire.

 When you install a block module, all necessary files will be copied to your "site/template/blocks/" folder automatically (the blocks folder will be created if not already present).